Social Media- What We Do and What We Find

 Social media investigations are a great way to establish the character, work experience, and education of a potential hire.
 Social media investigations can find evidence of past illegal behavior, provide evidence to support or discredit claims about education and employment, and assess whether they are likely to conduct themselves in a manner befitting your organization.

-If you have a Social Media Investigations case you would like to discuss, contact Blackstone Investigations Group today.
+If you have a Social Media Investigations case you would like to discuss, contact Blackstone Investigations Group, LLC today.
 Our team has handled dozens of social media investigations for a wide variety of clients.
 All cases are handled in a timely and confidential manner.
 CALL US TODAY so we can get to work for you!

 “My firm hired Blackstone’s IT team to conduct a social media investigation on several employees who were allegedly posting negative comments and reviews about our company all over social media platforms.
 Within just a few days, Dave was able to retrieve both current and previously deleted posting from several fake social media accounts that were set up by the employees.
 Thanks to Dave we were able to discipline the employees without fear of repercussions.
 I would strongly recommend Dave and his team for any social media cases.”